SamirTalwar/monospacedmonologues.com/content/posts/2015-04-15--design-patterns-in-the-21st-century-part-three.md

 This is part three of my talk, [Design Patterns in the 21st Century][].

-[Design Patterns in the 21st Century]: http://talks.samirtalwar.com/design-patterns-in-the-21st-century.html
+[design patterns in the 21st century]: http://talks.samirtalwar.com/design-patterns-in-the-21st-century.html

 ---

 The Adapter pattern bridges worlds.
 In one world, we have an interface for a concept; in another world, we have a different interface.
 These two interfaces serve different purposes, but sometimes we need to transfer things across.
-In a well-written universe, we can use *adapters* to make objects following one protocol adhere to the other.
+In a well-written universe, we can use _adapters_ to make objects following one protocol adhere to the other.

 <!--more-->